Preventive Care and Preparation

 Kelley Hines was the perfect goat owner and breeder – she understood good management, preventive medicine, and the complexities of breeding dairy goats.
 She incorporated top genetics and artificial insemination into her small herd because she was truly passionate about her flock.
 She keeps about 10 goats in her herd, which includes milkers, bucks and “keeper kids.”
 Hines never takes on what she can’t handle.

-“Preventative care and read, read, read!”
+“Preventive care and read, read, read!”
 Hines said.
 “By my nightstand sits Goat Medicine 2nd Edition text.
-Keeping up-to-date with the latest in veterinary medicine and preventative care is what I try to do.”
+Keeping up-to-date with the latest in veterinary medicine and preventive care is what I try to do.”

 Hines was always prepared for the worst; she had two primary care veterinarians in her area, but always used the UF Large Animal Hospital as a resource for complicated or emergency cases.
 Hines knew that when neonatal problems arose, specialists, along with the most advanced options and facilities for care, can save the life of a doe and kid in a complicated situation.

 On January 27, 2012, Hines pulled two kids from one of her prize-winning goats.
 The birth was normal; the kids – Maddy-Lynn and her brother – were both big and strong.
 They drank colostrum well and were brought inside (all of Hines’ kids are bottle-raised and spend the first few days in totes in the house).

 A few hours later, things took a sudden change for the worst.
 Maddy-Lynn was screaming and in shock.
 Her eyes and gums were gray and her mouth was cold.
 Her umbilicus was engorged with blood.